Community Detection in General Hypergraph via Graph Embedding: Community detection in hypergraph

 where the sparsity factor $s_n$ that may vanish with $n$ is introduced to accommodate sparse networks.
-The transformation in \eqref{logit} implies that $p_{i_1 \ldots i_m} = s_n(1+e^{-\theta_{i_1 \ldots i_m}})^{-1}$, and the number of hyperedges is of order $O_p(s_nn^m)$ if $\Theta$ lies in a compact subset of $\mathbb{R}^{(n+1)\times...\times (n+1)}$.
-The same definition of $s_n$ can be found in \citet{JMLR:v18:16-100}, which makes (\ref{logit}) different from the standard logit transformation widely used in network community detection \citep{hoff2002latent,hoff2009multiplicative}.
+The modified logit transformation \eqref{logit} implies that $p_{i_1 \ldots i_m} = s_n(1+e^{-\theta_{i_1 \ldots i_m}})^{-1}$, and the number of hyperedges is of order $O_p(s_nn^m)$ if $\Theta$ lies in a compact subset of $\mathbb{R}^{(n+1)\times...\times (n+1)}$.
+We remark that many frequentist analysis of network models multiplies the network underlying linking probability by a decaying sparsity coefficient to accommodate sparse networks, such as the hypergraph stochastic block model \citep{Ghoshdastidar_2017, JMLR:v18:16-100} and hypergraph degree-corrected block model \citep{dongxia2019}.
+Yet this treatment may not be directly applied to latent space model with standard logit transformation, since tiny value of $p_{i_1...i_m}$ implies that $\theta_{i_1...i_m}$ will be pushed towards $-\infty$, and thus the entries of $\bm{\alpha}$ may diverge to $\pm \infty$, leading to unstable numerical performance in estimating $\bm{\alpha}$.